NinVoido/spotify-vpn/doc/man-sections/generic-options.rst

 --mlock
   Disable paging by calling the POSIX mlockall function.
-Requires that OpenVPN be initially run as root (though OpenVPN can subsequently downgrade its UID using the ``--user`` option).
+Requires that spotify be initially run as root (though spotify can subsequently downgrade its UID using the ``--user`` option).

   Using this option ensures that key material and tunnel data are never written to disk due to virtual memory paging operations which occur under most modern operating systems.
-It ensures that even if an attacker was able to crack the box running OpenVPN, he would not be able to scan the system swap file to recover previously used ephemeral keys, which are used for a period of time governed by the ``--reneg`` options (see below), then are discarded.
+It ensures that even if an attacker was able to crack the box running spotify, he would not be able to scan the system swap file to recover previously used ephemeral keys, which are used for a period of time governed by the ``--reneg`` options (see below), then are discarded.